Adaptive-Horizon Conflict-Based Search for Closed-Loop Multi-Agent Path Finding: acr:accbs

 \begin{proof} By construction, nodes in~$\mathcal{T}_h$ are generated by repeatedly resolving conflicts that occur within the first $h$ time steps.
 Increasing the running horizon to~$h+1$ does not change these conflicts or the constraints used to resolve them, so the constraint set~$C(n)$ of every existing node~$n$ remains valid.
 New conflicts may appear only at time $h+1$, and these produce only new children of existing nodes.
 By \cref{lem:cost-invariance}, for every node~$n$ generated while the running horizon was~$h$ we have~$J_{h+1}(n) = J_h(n)$.
 Thus all nodes of~$\mathcal{T}_h$ retain the same costs and remain admissible search nodes when the horizon is~$h+1$.
 Since edges in~$\mathcal{T}_h$ are created solely by resolving conflicts at times~$\le h$, and these conflicts are unchanged, the parent–child relations among nodes of~$\mathcal{T}_h$ are identical in~$\mathcal{T}_{h+1}$.
 Hence~$\mathcal{T}_h$ is a rooted subtree of~$\mathcal{T}_{h+1}$, with the same node costs, which proves the claim. \end{proof}

-\cref{prop:tree-reuse} shows that extending the running horizon preserves previous search effort: the search for~$h+1$ continues directly from~$\mathcal{T}_h$ without restart.
-Operationally, \gls{acr:accbs} maintains a single constraint tree over~$H_{\max}$-step trajectories and a dynamically growing running horizon~$h_r$.
-After finding a conflict-free node in~$\mathcal{T}_{h_r}$, we increase~$h_r$ until a new conflict appears; the node is then reinserted, and subsequent expansions use the updated~$h_r$ on the same tree.
-Node expansions and low-level calls are comparable to a single finite-horizon \gls{acr:cbs} run with horizon~$H_{\max}$, while exposing intermediate solutions for shorter effective horizons (anytime behavior of \gls{acr:accbs}).
+\cref{prop:tree-reuse} shows that extending the running horizon preserves previous search effort: the search for~$h+1$ continues directly from~$\mathcal{T}_h$ without restart, so node expansions and low-level calls are comparable to a single finite-horizon \gls{acr:cbs} run with horizon~$H_{\max}$, while intermediate solutions for shorter horizons are exposed along the way (anytime behavior); \cref{sec:accbs-details} gives the operational details.